ECE444-2023Fall/project-1-web-application-design-group1-flask-and-furious/README.md

 ## Adding Python Packages

-To add a python package you need to make sure to add it to the requirements.txt file
+To add a Python package you need to make sure to add it to the requirements.txt file

 ```bash
 pip freeze > requirements.txt